ToastHawaii/osm-apps-catalog/CONTRIBUTING.md

 > It is needed for the GitHub API calls.
 If you not need to test this this part you can also comment out `const octokit = createOctokit(core.getInput("ghToken"));` and all lines that use `octokit`.

 ### Code submissions
-Changes are warmly welcome, please check out our [Code of Conduct](https://github.com/ToastHawaii/osm-apps-catalog?tab=coc-ov-file#contributor-covenant-code-of-conduct).
+Please take a moment to read the the [Code of Conduct](https://github.com/ToastHawaii/osm-apps-catalog?tab=contributing-ov-file#contributing-guidelines) before proceeding.
+Everyone should feel comfortable contributing to the OSM Apps Catalog.

-The best way to start is with a [good first issue](https://github.com/ToastHawaii/osm-apps-catalog/contribute)
+The best way to start is with a [good first issue](https://github.com/ToastHawaii/osm-apps-catalog/contribute).

+#### You have a bug fix?
+Simply [start a ticket using the bug template](https://github.com/ToastHawaii/osm-apps-catalog/issues/new?template=bug_report.md).
+Commit your bug fix as a pull request referring to the ticket.

+#### You want add a new feature?
+[Start a ticket using the feature template](https://github.com/ToastHawaii/osm-apps-catalog/issues/new?template=feature_request.md) and describe what you want to do.
+Usually there is some discussion and refinement of the feature.
+Once all concerns are settled you can start a pull request.

+*Please keep in mind that I am strongly committed to supporting free and open-source software and keeping the UI low barrier.
+Please don't be too disappointed if I reject a pull request.*